pyg-team/pytorch-frame/README.md

 ## Benchmark

-We include a benchmark on SOTA tabular deep learning models against GBDTs over datasets with different size and task types.
+We benchmark recent tabular deep learning models against GBDTs over diverse public datasets with different sizes and task types.

 The following chart shows the performance of various deep learning models on small regression datasets.
-For more results, please check the [benchmark documentation](https://github.com/pyg-team/pytorch-frame/blob/master/benchmark/README.md).
+For more results on classification and larger datasets, please check the [benchmark documentation](https://github.com/pyg-team/pytorch-frame/blob/master/benchmark/README.md).

+Some recent deep tabular models were able to achieve competitive model performance to strong GBDTs (despite being 5--100 times slower to train).
+Making deep tabular models even more performant with less compute is a fruitful direction of future research.
 The indices in the first row maps to different public datasets in documentation(#TODO add documentation link).
-We can observe that deep tabular models outperforms GBDTs on 7 of the 12 datasets.

 |                     | 0               | 1               | 2               | 3               | 4               | 5               | 6               | 7               | 8               | 9               | 10              | 11              | 12              |
 |:--------------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|